Creating a perfect blog post is so much more than slapping a few hundred words on a document and uploading it to your website.

 1. Choose a unique idea and a killer title

-The issue with this is that people don’t want to read the same blog post over and over again when they’re looking for specific information.
-They want exactly that – specifics.
+People don’t want to read the same blog post over and over again when they’re looking for information.
+So how do you make your blog post different?

 For example: if you want to write about how to moisturize your hair, you can’t just choose the topic, “how to moisturize your hair.”
 It’s way too broad of an idea and people will gloss right over it.
 Plus, there are tons of blog posts covering the exact same thing.